gnsscalc

 What is the difference between NTRIP 1.0 and 2.0?

-NTRIP 1.0 uses non-standard ICY responses.
-NTRIP 2.0 uses standard HTTP/1.1 with chunked transfer encoding.
-Most modern casters support both.
+NTRIP 1.0 uses ICY-style responses (non-standard HTTP).
+NTRIP 2.0 uses standard HTTP/1.1 with chunked transfer encoding and the Ntrip-Version header.
+Most modern casters support both versions.

 What is a sourcetable?

-The sourcetable lists all available data streams on a caster — each entry includes the mountpoint name, format, GNSS systems, coordinates, bitrate and authentication requirements.
+A sourcetable lists all available data streams (mountpoints) on a caster.
+Each entry includes the mountpoint name, data format, GNSS systems, location, bitrate, and authentication requirements.

 What is RTCM?

 RTCM is a binary format for GNSS correction data.
-RTCM 3.x uses MSM (Multiple Signal Messages) to carry observations for GPS, GLONASS, Galileo, BeiDou and more.
+RTCM 3.x uses MSM (Multiple Signal Messages) to carry observations for all constellations — GPS, GLONASS, Galileo, BeiDou and more.

 What are MSM messages?

-MSM messages (types 1071–1137) carry full GNSS observations per constellation.
-MSM4 provides pseudorange and carrier phase; MSM5 adds Doppler and C/N0; MSM7 provides full-resolution data.
+MSM (Multiple Signal Messages) are RTCM 3 message types (1071-1137) that carry full GNSS observations per constellation.
+MSM4 provides pseudorange and carrier phase; MSM5 adds Doppler and C/N0; MSM7 provides full-resolution observations.